hesa/spdx-validator/README.md

 ## Basic use

-Assuming you have a SPDX file, `project.json`, you would like to validate:
+Assuming you have an SPDX file, `project.json`, you would like to validate:

 ```
 $ spdx-validator project.json